 Let me be clear on this!

-Your Maryland homeowner’s insurance policy will not pay for flood damage.
+Your homeowner’s insurance policy will not pay for flood damage.

 You will need to purchase a separate flood insurance policy.

-The flood insurance program is actually run by the US Government as part of the Federal Emergency Management Agency (FEMA).
+The National Flood Insurance Program (NFIP) is actually run by the US Government.
+It is part of the Federal Emergency Management Agency (FEMA).

 FEMA sets the rules and the rates and allow several private insurance companies to write the policy on their behalf.

-Properties are located in various “zones” and can be classified as being in a “special flood hazard zone” or in a regular non-hazard zone.
-Obviously the closer the dwelling is located to a body of water the greater the likelihood that it is in a “special flood hazard area”.
+Properties are located in various “flood zones” and can be classified as being in a “special flood hazard zone” or in a regular non-hazard zone.
+Obviously, the closer the dwelling is located to a body of water, the greater the likelihood that it is in a “special flood hazard area”.
 Flood insurance premiums are higher if a property is located in a special flood hazard area.

-If you are purchasing a home in a flood hazard zone, chances are good that the lending institution supplying your mortgage will require flood insurance, minimum to the amount of the loan.
+If you are purchasing a home in a flood hazard zone, chances are good that the lending institution supplying your mortgage will require flood insurance.

 People paying cash for their home are not required to obtain flood insurance but we would strongly recommend it.